Apothor/Codecademy/Code Challenges/Prime Number Printer/README.md

 # Prime Number Printer

-This week’s challenge was reported to have been asked in interviews at **Facebook**:
+This week’s challenge was reported to have been asked in interviews at **Facebook**

 ## Basic Difficulty